zachmccabe/beijing/docs/bts_style_guide.md

 ### Chinese

-When it might help the reader, include Chinese for locations, names, etc. Always use pinyin romanization.
-Do not include tone marks.
+When it might help the reader, include Chinese for locations, names, etc.
+- Pinyin romanization is always used.
+- But do not include tone marks.

-Append pinyin with Chinese characters the first time the name or phrase is used, and in the location index.
+**Chinese characters** should follow the pinyin the first time a word or phrase is used.
+Chinese charaters should be included in the location index, too.
 Use elsewhere as needed.
 Imagine the reader pointing to this text when asking a passerby for directions, or when negotiating with a cabbie.

 Chinese-language texts are styled with CSS so it's easy for the reader.
 See: [Chunkify](https://www.zachmccabe.com/beijing/bts_style_guide.html#chunkify) and [Multilingual,](https://www.zachmccabe.com/beijing/bts_style_guide.html#multilingual) both below.

-### Oxford comma

-The Oxford comma is not tolerated by AP Style, and this project is happy to abide by that rule.